GenericName192/TaskFlow/README.md

 The user is a self referencing table were users can be bosses of other uses, I made my own custom user to do this inheriting from AbstractUser, it ended up with less fields then I had planned due to profile picture being cut because of my API key to Cloudinary being almost used up and I was worried it would run out during the developement of this project.

 ### Task table
-The task table had 2 one to many relationships with the user table, one being created_by which would track which user created the task and another being assigned_to which would track which user the task belonged to.
+The task table has 2 one to many relationships with the user table, one being created_by which would track which user created the task and another being assigned_to which would track which user the task belonged to.

 </details>